KeN095/AppDesk/README.md

 - [ ] Emailing (for confirming any appointment action, reminder before appointment, and retrieving lost appointment ID)

-- [ ] Maybe determine if inputted email is valid

 - [ ] Add in message flashing

 - [ ] Define how long session data is valid for (Should be valid as long as you are on the tab)

-## Pages ##

-* Create - For creating appointments, also the landing page (Extends home)

-* Search - For retrieving appointment information by inputting appointment ID (Extends home)

-* Confirm - For confirming appointment details and any appointment action (Extends home)

-* Success - For showing users action was done sucessfully (Extends home)

-* Update - For updating appointments (Extends create or it uses create with textbox prefilled from data from database)

-* Home - empty page/a template to extend of off

 ## Page routes ##